Wolverton A.F.C.: Colours

-Wolverton Association Football Club, often known simply as Wolverton, was an English football team representing the town of Wolverton (and, for a time, Milton Keynes).
-The club's motto was "In Omnia Paratus" (lit: "In all things prepared").
-The club was wound up in 1992.
+Ground

 Until 2007, its former home ground, Wolverton Park had what was believed to be the oldest football stand in the United Kingdom.
 The ground and immediate area has since been redeveloped into a housing area, Wolverton Park housing development.
 In November 2012, the football stand structure is still in place, but it has been stripped to act as an ornamental feature on the edge of the community park which has been built on top of the old football pitch.

 Club names

 The club has had a number of different names during its history, and at one time held the record for the longest club name in English football: "Newport Pagnell & Wolverton London & North Western Railway Amalgamated Association Football Club".